thoughtbot/maybe_haskell/book/other-types/either.md

 First, `parseJSON jsonString` gives us a `Parsed JSON`.
 This is the `m a` in `(>>=)`'s type signature.
-Then we use `(.)` to compose a function that gets the value at the `"body"` key and passing it to `parseHTML`.
+Then we use `(.)` to compose a function that gets the value at the `"body"` key and passes it to `parseHTML`.
 The type of this function is `(JSON -> Parsed HTML)` which aligns with the `(a -> m b)` of `(>>=)`'s second argument.
 Knowing that `(>>=)` will return `m b`, we can see that that's the `Parsed HTML` we're after.